srguglielmo/SimpleShib/readme.txt

 RewriteCond %{REQUEST_URI} ^/Shibboleth.sso($|/)
 RewriteRule . - [END]

-= I'm having domain name redirect issues. =
+= The domain names are not correct after a redirect! =

 Add the following to Apache's global config: